RobotDogtor/CameraArraySetup/matlabScripts/CurrentStateOfTheArray.md

 ### Cameras
 All the cameras are mounted except for camera 95, because we need the large bolts to mount it properly and it's ethernet port doesn't work.

-Cameras 92, 93, and 95 are the color cameras.
+Cameras 92, 93, and 94 are the color cameras.

 **TODO:** to adjust the angles of all the 1,2,3,and 4 cameras to focus on the center of the ring.
+Set aperture size and focus.

 ### Lights
 All the lights are mounted and just need ethernet cord connections.